At least six dead in southern Philippines earthquake

-A 6.6-magnitude earthquake has struck the southern Philippines, killing at least six people and causing buildings to collapse, officials say, more than a week after a strong quake jolted the same area.
+A 6.6-magnitude earthquake has struck the southern Philippines, killing at least seven people and causing buildings to collapse, officials say, more than a week after a strong quake jolted the same area.

 More than 300 people were reported injured in the quake, whose epicentre was located near Tulunan town in Cotabato province, 972km south of Manila, the Philippine Institute of Volcanology and Siesmology (Phivolcs) said.